NervanaSystems/ngraph/doc/sphinx/source/install.rst

 Compile a framework with ``libngraph``
 ======================================

-After building and installing nGraph++ to your system, there are two likely paths for what you'll want to do next: either compile a framework to run a DL training model, or load an import "already-trained" model for inference on an Intel nGraph++ enabled backend
+After building and installing nGraph++ on your system, there are two likely paths for what you'll want to do next: either compile a framework to run a DL training model, or load an import "already-trained" model for inference on an Intel nGraph++ enabled backend